ltamaster/rundeck-git-resource-model/README.md

 If `yes`, require remote host SSH key is defined in the `~/.ssh/known_hosts` file, otherwise do not verify.
 * **SSH Key Path**: SSH Key Path to authenticate

-The first method of authentication is the private key, if the private key is not defined, it will take the password.
+The first method of authentication is the private key.If the private key is not defined, it will take the password.

-* The primary key will work with SSH protocol on Git URL.
+* The primary key will work with SSH protocol on the Git URL.
-* The password will work with http/https protocol on git URL (the most of the case, the username is needed on the URI, eg: `http[s]://username@host.xz[:port]/path/to/repo.git/`  when you use password authentication)
+* The password will work with http/https protocol on the Git URL (the most of the case, the username is needed on the URI, eg: `http[s]://username@host.xz[:port]/path/to/repo.git/`  when you use password authentication)

 ## Limitations